With the clocks going back this weekend, you’ll be able to enjoy an extra hour of sleep.

-It’s 101 years since the first time the UK wound back the dials at the end of British Summer Time.
+It’s over 100 years since the first time the UK wound back the dials at the end of British Summer Time.

 But why do we change the clocks – and is it worth the hassle?